payara/docker-payaraserver-web/README.md

 docker run -p 8080:8080 payara/server-web
 ```

-The Docker container specifies the default entry point, which starts a custom domain `production` in foreground so that Payara Server becomes the main process.
+The Docker container specifies the default entry point, which starts domain1 in foreground so that Payara Server becomes the main process.

 ## Open ports